demisto/content/Packs/CommonScripts/Scripts/PrintToParentIncident/README.md

-Prints a value to the parent incident's warroom of the current alert.
+Prints a value to the parent incident's war-room of the current alert.

 ## Script Data
 ---